 AntSims is a graphical simulator of an anthill.
-It has been written to illustrate principles such as cellular automatons, software agents and artificial intelligence.
+It was written to illustrate principles such as cellular automatons, software agents and artificial intelligence.

 The simulation is composed of a large grid where agents (ants) can move.
 There is also a certain number of resources present on the grid.
 These resources are randomly distributed at the beginning of the simulation.

-The behaviour of a single agent is easy to define with simple rules.
-This is when many agents are put together that a group behaviour appears, like a global intelligence.
+The behavior of a single agent is easy to define with simple rules.
+This is when many agents are put together that a group behavior appears, like a global intelligence.

 - AntSims executable (requires JRE6, sources included)